German revolutions of 1848–1849: Failure of the revolution

 The Frankfurt National Assembly had been founded partly following the revolutionary events in Vienna, Austria, which resulted in the fall of Prince Metternich.
-Its strongest support came from the southern provinces, where there was a tradition of opposition to the local tyrants.
-After Austria crushed the Italian revolts of 1848/1849, the Habsburgs were ready to deal with the German states.
+Its strongest support came from the southern provinces, where there was a tradition of opposition to the local rulers.
+After Austria crushed the Revolutions of 1848 in the Italian states, the Habsburgs were ready to deal with the German states.
 Unable to muster an army and lacking broader support, the Assembly could not resist Austrian power.
 The Frankfurt National Assembly was dissolved on 31 May 1849.

 Peasant success of the revolution

 Nationalism did not become the usual way of founding and legitimising states across Europe until after World War I. In the mid-19th century, over 90% of the population in the Austrian Empire and the German Confederation were peasants.
 Most of them suffered the indignity of serfdom or some lingering elements of the system of forced labor.
 Peasant revolts in 1848–1849 involved more participants than the national revolutions of the period.
-Most importantly, they were successful bringing the final abolition of serfdom or its remnants across the German Confederation, the Austrian Empire and Prussia.
+Most importantly, they were successful in bringing the final abolition of serfdom or its remnants across the German Confederation, the Austrian Empire and Prussia.
 The leader of the anti-serfdom peasant movement was Hans Kudlich, subsequently revered as Bauernbefreier ('liberator of peasants').